tsyne/tsyne/README.md

 ## Context Menus

-All Jyne widgets support right-click context menus, enabling contextual actions based on what the user clicks.
+All Tsyne widgets support right-click context menus, enabling contextual actions based on what the user clicks.

 ### Usage